Working Remotely in Venice, Italy

 Not the best food in Italy, but still pretty great. 🤌🏻

-• Crepes House by Pepe - the 👏 best 👏 crepes 👏 in 👏 the 👏 city.
+Crepes House by Pepe - the 👏 best 👏 crepes 👏 in 👏 the 👏 city.
 Ate them every day just to be sure they were worthy for you, dear reader.
 You’re welcome.
 Just make sure to not eat and walk.
-The seagulls are sneaky buggers that will snatch it from your hands, mouth, or anything, they took my dear sweet Amy’s will to write this blog, and I, as you can read, am no longer waiting for them to bring it back. *Fun fact — there is a lack of oxygen (anaerobic state) with the water in Venice which is why the pylons that hold up the city have held for hundreds of years, but that also means there are not many fish and the Seagulls live off of what you live off of and they aren’t shy about it.
+The seagulls are sneaky buggers that will snatch it from your hands, mouth, or anything, they even took my dear sweet Amy’s will to write this blog, and I, as you can read, am no longer waiting for them to bring it back. *Fun fact — there is a lack of oxygen (anaerobic state) with the water in Venice which is why the pylons that hold up the city have held for hundreds of years, but that also means there are not many fish and the Seagulls live off of what you live off of and they aren’t shy about it.
 They are Peoplegulls now.

-• Fried Land — the hands down best budget food for delicious late-night sobering up that also gives life more meaning when the pocketbook isn’t crying.
+Fried Land — hands down the best budget food for delicious late-night sobering up that also gives life more meaning when the pocketbook isn’t crying.
 Get Fried, I promise you’ll be crispy for it the rest of ya days.

-• Farini - the backup up, more upscale, fast food counterpart to Fried Land’s.
+Farini - the backup up, more upscale, fast food counterpart to Fried Land’s.
 If you need to take a dime on a date for a dime this is the place to do it.
 It feels aesthetic while saving your final tuppin to escape this Atlantis-in-progress you’ll find yourself in.
-It certainly has the class that will call to the confused elite overstimulated by the crowds looking for a port in the storm to throw their black card around in to only be confused that food could cost so little in a place so familiar.
+It certainly has the class that will call to the confused elite overstimulated by the crowds looking for a port in the storm to throw their black card around (takes in a breath) to only be confused that food could cost so little in a place so familiar.

 Overall Thoughts on Venice, Italy as a Digital Nomad